rafrasenberg/rafrasenberg-website/content/posts/server/docker-container-management.md

 ## Adding docker applications to our server :trophy:

-Alright so our environment is all configured, now I am going to show you how easy it is to deploy containers to our new Traefik set-up.
+Alright so our environment is all configured, let me show you now how easy it is to deploy containers to our new Traefik set-up.

 This is where the magic happens.
 It took me 2 minutes in total to find a dockerized app on the internet, deploy it and make it available to the world wide web.
 Can you believe that? **TWO MINUTES!** If all my deployments were that easy..

 Anyway, here are the steps I took:

-1. Pointed the domain `express.domain.com` to the server
+1. Pointed the domain I want to use for the app, to the server
 2. Google'd "docker express starter"
 3. Found a repo and forked it
-4. `cd` in the `apps` folder and ran `git clone`
+4. Switched to the `apps` folder and ran `git clone`

 ```
 $ git clone https://github.com/rafrasenberg/docker-express-postgres ./express
 ```

-5. Next up is editing the `docker-compose.yml` file:
+5. Next up is editing the docker compose file of our app:

 ```yml
 # docker-compose.yml (from the internet repo)